 Green in the City is an annual event series organized by the City of London, London Public Library, and London Environmental Network.
 The series aims to explore sustainability topics through a local lens by highlighting leaders in various sectors, including grassroots groups, institutions, nonprofits, government, and businesses.
 Learn about these local examples and how to get involved to make London one of the greenest, most resilient cities in Canada!

-Register for our upcoming Green in the City sessions below!
+This year's Green in the City series has officially wrapped up!
+You can still get involved by watching the event recordings below.
 Make sure you're signed up for our e-newsletter to stay up to date on all upcoming events.

-Did you know that residential and commercial buildings contribute to a combined 100,000 tonnes of greenhouse gas emissions per year in London?
+Did you know that residential and commercial buildings contribute to a combined 1,000,000 tonnes of greenhouse gas emissions per year in London?
 In order to meet climate action targets of net-zero emissions by 2050, buildings across London need to be retrofitted to improve energy efficiency, switch to renewable energy, and decrease overall energy demand.
 The good news is that there are several local examples of sustainable buildings and retrofits that are leading the way for a greener future!
 Hear more about them at this session!
-Register here.
+Watch the recording here.

 "This is a wonderful opportunity to celebrate and support local initiatives already taking place in London," says Skylar Franke, Executive Director of the London Environmental Network.
 "There are over 43 environmental organizations in London with activities happening every week.
 This series of free presentations, discussion and workshops highlights the important issues being tackled in London and ideally inspire individuals to support - in some way - these critical efforts."